metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_connect_v1beta2.md

 - `authentication` (Attributes) Authentication configuration for Kafka Connect. (see [below for nested schema](#nestedatt--spec--authentication))
 - `build` (Attributes) Configures how the Connect container image should be built.
 Optional. (see [below for nested schema](#nestedatt--spec--build))
 - `client_rack_init_image` (String) The image of the init container used for initializing the 'client.rack'.
-- `config` (Map of String) The Kafka Connect configuration.
+- `config` (Dynamic) The Kafka Connect configuration.
 Properties with the following prefixes cannot be set: ssl., sasl., security., listeners, plugin.path, rest., bootstrap.servers, consumer.interceptor.classes, producer.interceptor.classes (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).
 - `external_configuration` (Attributes) Pass data from Secrets or ConfigMaps to the Kafka Connect pods and use them to configure connectors. (see [below for nested schema](#nestedatt--spec--external_configuration))
 - `image` (String) The docker image for the pods.
 - `jmx_options` (Attributes) JMX Options. (see [below for nested schema](#nestedatt--spec--jmx_options))